richardjchris/fullstackopen-course-2023/part0/submission 0.5.md

     Note right of browser: The browser executes the callback function that renders the notes section

-    rect rgb(191, 223, 255)
-    Note right of browser: Browser listens for a form submission event. end
+    Note right of browser: The browser starts executing the JavaScript code that listens for form submission event

 ```